X-CASH-official/xcash-dpops/README.md

 ## Recommendations For the XCASH Wallet
-It is recommended if you are going to run a solo node, to not keep all of your XCASH on the server.
+It is recommended if you are going to run a XCASH DPOPS node, to not keep all of your XCASH on the server.
 The recommended way is to create an empty wallet and leave that on the server, to collect the block rewards, and then use your main wallet to vote for the new wallet that you created on the server.